The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 Although the hotel leans heavily (and dare I say, happily) into their ghostly reputation it is also a perfect place for those who just want to experience a stay at a great historic hotel.

-Here are some lists of some more of our favorite places to stay in Arkansas!
+And here is a list of some more of our favorite places to stay in Arkansas!

 Thanks for stopping by!